-- Which one you will be able to use correctly and consistently
+Which one you can use correctly and consistently

-- Which one you and your partner(s) will be comfortable using
+Which one you and your partner(s) are comfortable using

-HORMONAL CONTRACEPTION: Includes birth control pills, the Patch (Evra®), vaginal ring (NuvaRing®), the Shot (Depo Provera®).
+Hormonal contraception: includes birth control pills, the Ortho Evra patch, vaginal ring (NuvaRing®), the shot (Depo-Provera).

-PERMANENT CONTRACEPTION: Includes Essure® for women and no-scalpel vasectomy for men.
+Permanent contraception: includes Essure® for women and no-scalpel vasectomy (NSV) for men.

-EMERGENCY CONTRACEPTION (EC): Birth control which can be used up to 120 hours after unprotected sex to prevent a pregnancy.
-EC is not intended to be used in place of regular birth control.
+Emergency contraception: birth control which can be used up to 120 hours after unprotected sex to prevent a pregnancy.
+Also known by brand name Plan B, emergency contraception is not intended to be used in place of regular birth control.